 So, with a flood of products headed back to warehouses and a race against the clock to restock, how can operations improve their returns process?

-6 River Systems and our collaborative mobile robot, Chuck (already used for picking) help to make the returns process less strenuous and time consuming.
+6 River Systems and our collaborative mobile robot, Chuck helps to make the returns process less strenuous and time consuming.

 With 6 River Systems’ returns putaway, sellers can get product back on the shelf more quickly, more profitably and keep their fulfillment operation running smoothly.